 Made of vitreous enamel, sterling silver, stainless steel

-Artful Handmade Jewelry...Truly one-of-a-kind, this pendant was created utilizing metal smithing as well as cloisonné enameling skills...two techniques I truly love applying to my work!
-The grey and pink vitreous enamel tones are just gorgeous in this necklace with gradations from light to deep grey and light to a deep vibrant pink.
-Opalescent white is a beautiful accent and contrast!
-This palette looks incredible on a variety of colors that are likely to already be in your wardrobe, from black to navy, grey to white or ivory, turquoise and of course pink!
+This design and color combination is quite striking and dramatic and will look incredible on a variety of colors that are likely to already be in your closet!
 It is as equally casual as it is elegant and will be as amazing with jeans and a t-shirt as it will with a dress or evening wear!
-It easily takes you from day to night....imagine this with a little black or navy dress?!
-It is that pop of color that makes an outfit go from ordinary to extraordinary!
+It easily takes you from day to night....imagine this with a little black dress?!
+It is that piece of jewelry that will take most any outfit go from ordinary to extraordinary!

 Textures abound in this one-of-a-kind pendant, with a textured contemporary design on the sterling silver backplate as well as on the fine silver backdrop to the translucent enamel!
 The fine silver cloisonné wires complement the patterns in the background, don't they?
 Additionally, a hand hammered, coined edge on the bezel is lovely and adds a shimmer as it reflects light beautifully!
 The entire setting has been oxidized with a soft patina that draws attention to these lovely textures in a subtle way.
 This pendant is entirely made by hand, by me, in my studio.
 You will love wearing this necklace…or giving it as a gift...and won't ever see it on anyone else!

-Three choices of necklaces are available with this pendant.
+Three types of necklaces are available with this pendant.
 All choices are lovely!

-The second choice is an 18" long box cable chain with a 2" extender on it and a lobster claw clasp.
+One is an 18" long stainless steel box cable chain with a 2" extender on it and a lobster claw clasp.
 This can be worn at either the 18" length with a 2" piece hanging down nicely, or the full 20" length with the extender in use.
 This is shown in the last picture.

 The other choice is a sterling silver multi-cable neck wire in either a 16" or 18" length and this is an additional $100.

 So…how did I make the cloisonné enamel design you see here?
 Most of my cloisonné designs start with a piece of fine silver sheet metal to which I add a design or texture.
 From this the shapes that I am planning to use in my design are then cut/sawed out.
 They are most often then domed in a dapping block or with other forming tools to give them a slight curvature.